 - Classic fruit tart – How to Feed a Loon blog

 - French apple tart – Entertaining with Beth blog

-A prebaked tart shell works well for a variety of tarts, but quiche is my favorite.
+A prebaked tart shell works well for a variety of tarts, but spinach mushroom quiche is my favorite.
 What will you make with this tart crust?
 Let me see by tagging @ifyougiveablondeakitchen on social media when you bake!